drwhut/tabletop-club/docs/general/contributing/pull_request_workflow.rst

 them, you can push them to the custom branch on your forked repository and create a pull request!

-To start, go to the original `GitHub repository`_ and click "Pull requests > New pull request".
+To start, go to the original `GitHub repository`_ and click :guilabel:`Pull requests` > :guilabel:`New pull request`.
 Make sure you are merging from your fork's custom branch to ``drwhut/open-tabletop`` on the ``master`` branch.
-If GitHub is happy, then you can click "Create pull request", and fill in the details for the pull request.
+If GitHub is happy, then you can click :guilabel:`Create pull request`, and fill in the details for the pull request.

 .. note::